thienan11/MappingForSocialJustice/README.md

 - For videos, it processes each frame in the same manner as images, then compiles the frames back into a video file with the original dimensions and frame rate.

 - Faces are detected with a low confidence threshold to ensure broad coverage, and a pixelation effect is applied to enhance privacy while maintaining the context of the image or video.

+Documentation for YOLOv8 can be found here: https://docs.ultralytics.com/modes/predict/

 ## Need to Work On